 3. Volatile Food Costs

-These are the costs of food that keep fluctuating in the market.
+Volatile food costs are the costs of food that keep fluctuating in the market.
 You need to maintain an account for the price fluctuation of fruits, vegetables, and meat according to the seasons, certain other natural factors, or due to economic reasons such as inflation and taxes.

 For instance, due to nonseasonal rainfall or hailstorm, the cost of Alphonso mangoes can suddenly shoot up, or due to inadequate rain, the vegetable prices can go up.
-If you have to pay more VAT on procuring your ingredients, that can affect prices too.
+If you have to pay more GST on procuring your ingredients, that can affect prices too.